MrElvin/vue-koa-demo/README.md

 ### mongodb

-`cd ./server && mongod -f mongod.conf`
+`cd ./server && mongod -f /path/to/your/mongod.conf`